CSLewin/NeonSunset/NEON SUNET.md

 The nine combinations of Focus and Approach are a rough equivalent to the possible areas in which you can grow your reputation.
 Characters defined by the same Focus/Approach combination are more alike than not, although a beat cop and a corporate security officer might disagree strongly on that point.
 Focus/Approach combinations are game elements, not explicit categories recognized within the world; treat them as the map, not the territory.

 **Professional Reputation** within a Focus/Approach combination runs from a minimum of 0 (practically anonymous) to a maximum of 10 (internationally recognizable).
-Your Professional Reputation * 10 is the *percentage chance* that an NPC involved in or adjacent to the criminal underworld through which you move has heard of your exploits.
+Your Professional Reputation * 10 is the *percentage chance* that an NPC involved in or adjacent to the criminal underworld through which you move has heard of your exploits--probably your most well-known job and stories of the use of your highest-ranked skills.

 If you're looking for uncommon or proscribed information, services, or supplies, your Professional Reputation is the chance you have of knowing someone who can get you what you want--the GM will tell you which Focus/Approach combination is most appropriate to your desires.
 If someone in that category owes you a favor, you can generally cash in the favor to get what you want.
 Otherwise, you're likely to owe them a favor in return.
 If your contact isn't able to get what you want, they might be able to put you in touch with someone who can--but you'll owe them a favor for making the introduction in addition to the price charged by whomever you ultimately speak to.

 Most people do not share your life riding along the ragged edge of disaster.
 To determine your recognition among the rest of the population, you have a General Reputation.
 Your **General Reputation** is the sum of all your individual Professional Reputations.
 This total is the *percentage chance* that an NPC uninvolved in the world of professional criminals has heard of you.
 If this is the case, the NPC is likely to react with some apprehension, as you are a notorious career criminal and they are not.

 You start with a Professional Reputation of 2 in all areas matching your Focus and all areas matching your Approach.
 In your specific Focus/Approach combination, you start with a Professional Reputation of 4.
 Your Professional Reputation can be altered by Prior Jobs before the game begins.
 During gameplay and between jobs, the GM may apply changes to your Professional Reputations based on your actions and the actions of your crew.